microsoft/CNTK/README.md

 ## Latest news

+***2017-11-22.* CNTK 2.3**
+Release of Cognitive Toolkit v.2.3.

+Highlights:
+* Better ONNX support.
+* Switched to NCCL2 for better performance in distributed training.
+* Improved C# API.
+* OpenCV is not required to install CNTK, it is only required for Tensorboard Image feature and image reader.
+* Various performance improvement.
+* Added Network Optimization API.
+* Faster Adadelta for sparse.

+See more in the [Release Notes](https://docs.microsoft.com/en-us/cognitive-toolkit/ReleaseNotes/CNTK_2_3_Release_Notes).
+Get the Release from the [CNTK Releases page](https://github.com/Microsoft/CNTK/releases).

 ***2017-11-10.*** Switch from CNTKCustomMKL to Intel MKLML.
 MKLML is released with [Intel MKL-DNN](https://github.com/01org/mkl-dnn/releases) as a trimmed version of Intel MKL for MKL-DNN.
 To set it up:

 On Linux: